QMA vs. QCMA and Pseudorandomness: Introduction

 Natarajan and Nirkhe~\cite{natarajan2023distribution} show that the $\Components$ can be solved in the $\QMA$ model: given oracle access to an instance $F \in \Lyes$, the prover can send the verifier the following $\log N$-qubit state:

 The quantum verifier performs one of two tests: (a) check the state is orthogonal to the uniform superposition over \emph{all} vertices, or (b) check the state is invariant under permuting the vertices according to $F$.
 Since $F \in \Lyes$, the verifier will accept with probability $1$.
-On the other hand, if $F \in \Lno$, then Natarajan and Nirkhe showed that \emph{no} state can cause the verifier to accept with high probability.
+On the other hand, if $F \in \Lno$, then it can be shown that \emph{no} state can cause the verifier to accept with high probability.
 This verification procedure runs in time $\poly(\log N)$.

 Can the $\Components$ problem be efficiently solved by a quantum verifier given a classical witness?
 Natarajan and Nirkhe showed the following ``distribution testing'' lower bound: all $\QCMA$ proof systems must fail at solving (their version of) the $\Components$ problem when the verifier only makes $\poly(\log N)$ queries to the oracle and the witness length is $\poly(\log N)$ -- under the assumption that the classical witness only depends on the \emph{partition} of vertices of the underlying graph $G_F$ into connected components, and not on how the vertices are connected (i.e. the edges).